 Kids & Family Yoga

-Harlem Yoga Studio is committed to being a space where the whole family can thrive (toddlers to teens)!
+Harlem Yoga Studio is committed to being a space where the whole family can thrive!
 We are thrilled to offer essential tools to help young yogis during each of the various stages of development.

 Through structured play we explore self control, physical expression, and compassion towards self and others.